robotic-vision-lab/CitDet-A-Benchmark-Dataset-For-Citrus-Fruit-Detection/README.md

 area known to be highly affected by HLB, along with high-quality bounding box annotations of citrus fruit.
 Fruit on both the trees and the ground are labeled to allow for identification of fruit location, which contributes to advancements in yield estimation and potential measure of HLB impact via fruit drop.
-In addition, we enhance state-of-the-art object detection methods for use in typical orchard settings and provide new benchmarks.
+In addition, we enhance state-of-the-art object detection methods for use in typical orchard settings and provide new benchmark results.

 More information on the project can be found on the [CitDet website](https://robotic-vision-lab.github.io/citdet).